I believe it is decidedly unoriginal to say that something

 Revelation means to tell us and what a large part of Advent means to remind us

 – we are in the in-between!
-A large part of Revelation 12 is spent telling how
+The majority of Revelation 12 is spent narrating how

-Satan is repeatedly defeated until he is finally thrown to earth where he wages
+Satan is defeated in the heavenly realm until he is finally thrown to earth where he pursues the mother of the Christ child and wages

 war against “those who keep God’s command and hold fast their testimony about